Sarvesh Kumari

 These situations are not actually harmful, just uncomfortable.
 And discomfort is a normal part of growth.

-Over time, repeated safe experiences help your mind realize that not every uncomfortable feeling needs a fear response.
+Over time, repeated safe experiences help your mind realise that not every uncomfortable feeling needs a fear response.
 This shift doesn’t happen suddenly, but it slowly weakens the intensity of anxiety.

 With the right counselling for excessive fear, you can learn how to break these automatic fear patterns and respond to situations in a steadier and more grounded way.